 It is challenging to compare the results in the PALISADE and PEPITES trials because of differences in the inclusion criteria of the trials, differences in the implementation in the DBPCFC, and differences in the systems used to categorize adverse events.
 However, several important differences should be highlighted (Table 3.1).
 First, the PALISADE trial included older patients (ages 12 to 17 years) who are less likely to respond to desensitization therapy.
-The PALISADE trial also enrolled participants with a lower eliciting dose (≤100 mg rather than 300 mg).
+The PALISADE trial also enrolled participants with a lower eliciting dose (<100 mg rather than 300 mg).
 Finally, the primary outcome in the PALISADE trial required a tolerated dose of 600 mg or higher compared with 100 mg for the low-eliciting dose group in PEPITES or 300 mg for the high-eliciting dose in PEPITES.
 Thus, if the study design for the PALISADE trial was the same as that of the PEPITES trial, the between group difference for AR101 compared to placebo would likely have been greater than the 63.2% observed in the PALISADE trial.
-Conversely, if the study design for the PEPITES trial was the same as that of the PALISADE trial, the between group difference for Viaskin Peanut would likely have been less than the 21.7% observed in the PEPITES trial.
+Conversely, if the study design for the PEPITES trial was the same as that of the PEPITES trial was the same as that of the PEPITES trial was the same as that of the PALISADE trial, the between group difference for Viaskin Peanut would likely have been less than the 21.7% observed in the PEPITES trial.